-Today, we’re venturing into new territory for Mad Scientist Journal, as co-editor Dawn and illustrator Shannon share their thoughts on the Call of Cthulhu coloring book from Chaosium.
+Today, we’re venturing into new territory for Mad Scientist Journal, as co-editor Dawn and illustrator Leigh share their thoughts on the Call of Cthulhu coloring book from Chaosium.
 While Dawn has been reviewing prose books for a while, this is her first attempt at reviewing a coloring book.
 And while she certainly likes coloring and coloring books, she’s more of a digital artist than a traditional artist.
-Shannon, on the other hand, makes all kinds of art, and as soon as she saw the coloring book, her eyes lit up like it was Christmas.
+Leigh, on the other hand, makes all kinds of art, and as soon as she saw the coloring book, her eyes lit up like it was Christmas.
 So we decided to share both of their opinions on what makes this coloring book fun for us!

-Dawn says: I do most of my coloring with crayons (twist-up Crayolas) and colored pencils (in this case, non-name brand, eco-friendly colored pencils that Shannon gave me).
+Dawn says: I do most of my coloring with crayons (twist-up Crayolas) and colored pencils (in this case, non-name brand, eco-friendly colored pencils that Leigh gave me).
 So when I saw the tiny little spaces on some of the coloring pages, I was sure that I couldn’t do much with those–that level of details calls for very fine pointed markers or extremely sharp colored pencils.
 But other pages have slightly less detailed images, so I stuck with one of those for my test coloring.

 The images themselves are fantastic, and cover all sorts of Lovecraftian stories, including those by H. P. Lovecraft himself and those by related authors.
 And I LOVED the paper quality–nice and smooth, but still reasonably thick.
 Heavy or dark markers might still show through the pages (and this coloring book is printed on fronts and backs of pages), but in general, the paper is the sort I like to find in my coloring books.